An integrated approach for the estimation of agricultural drought costs

-The objective of this research is to assess the overall (direct and indirect) macro-economic effects (% GDP) of agricultural drought impacts in Italy. through a coupled CGE-econometric approach. fAPAR-based statistical crop models for major Italian crops will be fitted at a local-level (Regione Agraria) and subsequently aggregated (spatially-weighted) at the Regional (NUTS-2) level.
+The objective of this research is to assess the overall (direct and indirect) macroeconomic effects (%GDP) of agricultural drought impacts in Italy. through a coupled CGE-econometric approach. fAPAR-based statistical crop models for major Italian crops will be fitted at a local-level (Regione Agraria) and subsequently aggregated (spatially-weighted) at the Regional (NUTS-2) level.
 Regional economic impacts will feed a regionalised Computable General Equilibrium model specifically calibrated for the Italian economy.
-Crop-specific direct and indirect impacts will be evaluated at different dry and exceptionally dry growing seasons: 2002, 2006, 2012 and 2016.
+Crop-specific direct and indirect impacts will be evaluated at different dry and exceptionally dry growing seasons: 2003, 2006 and 2011.
 This study will shed light on the country-wide characterisation of this hazard using spatially detailed agricultural and drought data and will be a valuable tool to develop local-level drought risk management plans.

 Data and Methods

 Regionalised Computable General Equilibrium (CGE) models helps us to perform economic assessments of environmental direct and indirect impacts with a finer spatial resolution compared to that offered by standard CGE models and, in doing so, to increase the comparability of and the possibility to exchange information across economic and physical impact models.
 Operationally the sub national development of ICES follows a stepwise procedure.
 The starting point is the GTAP 8 database (Narayanan et al., 2012).
 It comprises a collection of Social Accounting Matrices (SAMs) for 57 economic sectors and 134 countries (or groups of countries) in the world.
 The calibration reference year is 2007.